 Its flexi-fuel design allows for K1 kerosene fuel, fuel oil and jet fuel.
 With its in-built air pressure gauge and a thermostat, you have total peace of mind when using it.

 At 26.9lb, you have an assurance that you will move it to any direction that you want it.
-Its dimension of 32"*11.7*16.7*, you won't sacrifice the space in your garage.

 The RMC-95C6B is a reliable heater for homeowners.
 It heats an area of 1000 square foot and guarantees to meet your expectation for everyday use.